In an effort to turn piracy into profit, copyright holders have chased alleged BitTorrent pirates through courts all over the world.

 The firm was accused of all sorts of wrongdoing including identity theft, misrepresentation, and even deception.
 Most controversial was the shocking revelation that Prenda uploaded their own torrents to The Pirate Bay, creating a honeypot for the people they later sued over pirated downloads.

 This eventually caught the attention of the US Justice Department.
 In 2015 we first reported that two Pirate Bay co-founders had been questioned by Swedish police, acting on behalf of the FBI.
 The feds were interested in the honeypot evidence, to build a case against Prenda.

 A year later the investigation was finished, resulting in a criminal indictment against Prenda attorneys Paul Hansmeier and John Steele.
-The US Government accused the pair of various crimes, including money laundering, perjury, mail and wire fraud.
+The US Government accused the two of various crimes, including money laundering, perjury, mail, and wire fraud.